wayfair-incubator/aux-eng-playbook/src/docs/running.md

 - **[One-Pager](./sourcing#one-pager)**

-One-Pagers describe an team's problem, and proposed solution / practices they wish to adopt.
+One-Pagers describe a team's problem, and proposed solution / practices they wish to adopt.

 - **[Fit Check](./sourcing#checking-project-fit)**